rodegerdts/Pyalmanac/README.md

 Pyalmanac contains its own star database (similar to the database in PyEphem 3.7.6), however the accuracy was poor.
 It is updated with data from the Hipparcos Catalogue and the GHA/Dec data now matches a sample page from a Nautical Almanac typically within 0°0.1'.

 NOTE: two scripts are included (both can be run): 'pyalmanac.py' and 'increments.py'
-NOTE: Pyalmanac contains it's own star database - it does not use the version supplied with PyEphem, hence updating from 3.7.6 to 3.7.7 is harmless.
+NOTE: Pyalmanac contains its own star database - it does not use the version supplied with PyEphem, hence updating from 3.7.6 to 3.7.7 is harmless.
 Star names are chosen to comply with Nautical Almanacs.
 NOTE: if required, a Python 2.7 script with identical functionality can be found at: https://github.com/aendie/Pyalmanac-Py2

 **ACKNOWLEDGEMENTS**